How to prepare

 ㆍIB Diploma Year 13: Year 12 report card required

-ㆍKorean academic qualifications: Final academic transcript and certificate of graduation required - English proficiency certificate
+ㆍAcademic qualifications: final academic transcript and certificate of graduation required - English proficiency certificate

 ㆍ English course completion at a New Zealand language school

-ㆍIELTS, TOEFL or equivalent official English qualifications - Portfolio, interview or additional documents required for specific courses
+ㆍIELTS, TOEFL, or equivalent official English qualifications - Portfolio, interview, or additional documents required for specific university courses

 NCEA